 | Sub-Saharan Africa | SuperSport | DStv Stream |

-| India / South Asia | Rights deal pending (as of May 2026) | TBA |
+| India / South Asia | Zee (Unite8 Sports channels) | Zee5 |

 Free-to-air access is available in the UK on BBC and ITV, in Australia on SBS, in France on M6, in Germany on ARD and ZDF, and in Brazil on Globo’s open channel.
 Canadian viewers stream through TSN+ or watch broadcast on CTV and TSN, with French-language coverage on RDS.
+In India and South Asia, Zee Entertainment carries all 104 matches across its Unite8 Sports television channels and the Zee5 streaming platform.

 Stick to official broadcaster apps and channels.
 Pirate streams routinely deliver poor quality, missing audio, mid-show cutouts, or device security risks.